The Importance of Weather Forecast and Wind Direction [Full Guide]

 Rate: 4.3 - 50Votes

 Wind direction is the direction from which the wind originates.
-For example, a northerly or north wind originates from the North, and it blows from North to South.
-Wind direction is measured by an instrument named wind vane or weather vane.
+For example, a northerly or north wind originates from the North and blows from North to South.

 Wind direction is the direction from which the wind originates

-Typically, wind direction is reported in degrees.
-A wind direction of 0 degrees is due North on the compass, a direction of 180 degrees is due South, and 270 degrees would indicate a wind emanating from the west.
+Wind direction is typically reported in degrees.
+A wind direction of 0° is due North on the compass, a direction of 180° is due South, and 270° would indicate a wind emanating from the west.

-There are three primary factors coming together to create and determine wind direction.
-They are air pressure, the Coriolis Effect, and friction.
-Let’s see how each of these factors influences the wind direction right now!
+Three primary factors combine to create and determine wind direction: air pressure, the Coriolis Effect, and friction.

 Air pressure (Atmospheric pressure)